jeandi7/jeandi7blog/content/posts/26-post/index.md

 The two schools pursue the same objective.
 The term simulation is very important.

+(You will note that the verb used is 'simulate' and not 'create')

 This is followed by a very interesting discussion on the history of the two schools, what sets them apart, and what brings them together.

 Reading this last book means that I no longer oppose so directly the two schools now.

+The symbolic school relies on rules and discret symbols (associated with the digital), while the connectionist school draws inspiration from cybernetics, neural networks and operates continuously (associated with the analog).

-And Analog and Digital are complementary technologies.
+Analog and Digital are complementary technologies.

 See https://jeandi7.github.io/jeandi7blog/posts/25-post/